NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      -
      - Fraction of cooling load introduced by the shared ventilation system that is met by the preconditioning cooling equipment.
 If not provided, assumes no precooling.
    * - ``mech_vent_2_fan_type``
-     - true
+     - false
      -
      - Choice
-     - none, exhaust only, supply only, energy recovery ventilator, heat recovery ventilator, balanced
+     - auto, none, exhaust only, supply only, energy recovery ventilator, heat recovery ventilator, balanced
      - The type of the second mechanical ventilation.
 Use 'none' if there is no second mechanical ventilation system.
+If not provided, defaults to none.
    * - ``mech_vent_2_flow_rate``
-     - true
+     - false
      - CFM
      - Double
      -
      - The flow rate of the second mechanical ventilation.
    * - ``mech_vent_2_hours_in_operation``
-     - true
+     - false
      - hrs/day
      - Double
      -
      - The hours in operation of the second mechanical ventilation.
    * - ``mech_vent_2_recovery_efficiency_type``
-     - true
+     - false
      -
      - Choice
-     - Unadjusted, Adjusted
+     - auto, Unadjusted, Adjusted
      - The total recovery efficiency type of the second mechanical ventilation.
    * - ``mech_vent_2_total_recovery_efficiency``
-     - true
+     - false
      - Frac
      - Double
      -
      - The Unadjusted or Adjusted total recovery efficiency of the second mechanical ventilation.
 Applies to energy recovery ventilator.
    * - ``mech_vent_2_sensible_recovery_efficiency``
-     - true
+     - false
      - Frac
      - Double
      -
      - The Unadjusted or Adjusted sensible recovery efficiency of the second mechanical ventilation.
 Applies to energy recovery ventilator and heat recovery ventilator.
    * - ``mech_vent_2_fan_power``
-     - true
+     - false
      - W
      - Double
      -
      - The fan power of the second mechanical ventilation.
    * - ``whole_house_fan_present``
-     - true
+     - false
      -
      - Boolean
-     - true, false
+     - auto, true, false
      - Whether there is a whole house fan.
    * - ``whole_house_fan_flow_rate``
      - false